jeremiahseun/credpal_ui/README.md

 3. **Functionality**: UI elements like the search bar and scan button are non-functional as the assessment focuses on UI implementation rather than functionality.

 4. **Portrait Mode Only**: The app is designed to work in portrait mode only, as this appears to be the intended design from the Figma file.

-5. **Web Compatibility**: Added a ConstrainedLayout widget to ensure the app looks good on web by constraining its width to maintain a mobile-like experience.

 ## Screenshots